MadRiver44/wdi/unit03/w09_d02/lecture/project-3-tutorial/movies.md

 ```

 Refer to Paris's tutorial on Express/Postgres for help with the implementation of this CRUD functionality: [Express/Postgres CRUD tutorial](https://github.com/ga-students/WDI_HAKUNA_MATATA/blob/master/unit03/w08_d04/lecture/express-and-postgres/express-and-postgres.md)

+Seeding a database is a process whereby you insert into the database a bunch of data right from the start so you can begin working on and testing the routes as you go.
+Take a look at the seeder files in this directory to see what's going on there.
+Try to explain it to the person working on Users/Auth. :D

 Check out the section on [seeding your database](seeds/README.md) to learn how
 to add some dummy data to your development environment.